rschwarz/rschwarz.github.io/blog/pages/about.md

 .. type: text
 -->

 Personal blog of Robert Schwarz.
-Here, I play with new [Julia](https://julialang.org/) packages, experiment with [optimization models](https://jump.dev) and deal with my shower thoughts through computation and visualization.
+Here, I play with open-source software, mostly dealing with optimization modeling and deal with my shower thoughts through computation and visualization.

 See [GitHub](https://github.com/rschwarz) for sources and actual projects.